 bloomon: a climate neutral florist

-Flowers from this online florist have found their way to the tables of many a house in the short time since its founding in 2014.
-Bloomon is active in five markets: the Netherlands, Germany, Belgium, Denmark and the United Kingdom.
-The brand offers a wide range of fresh bouquets and various styles of luxurious dried flowers, as well as flower subscriptions.
-Bloomon has significantly shortened the supply chain by buying directly from the grower and skipping auctions and warehouses.
+Flowers from this online florist have found their way to the tables of many households in the short time since its founding in 2014. bloomon is active in five markets: the Netherlands, Germany, Belgium, Denmark and the United Kingdom.
+The brand offers a wide range of fresh bouquets and various styles of luxurious dried flowers, as well as flower subscriptions. bloomon has significantly shortened the supply chain by buying directly from the grower and skipping auctions and warehouses.
 This means that the flowers are fresher than fresh when they reach the customer.
-And, as of 15 June 2020, all of bloomon’s products are 100% climate neutral, from the grower to the front door.
+And, as of 15 June 2020, all of bloomon’s products are 100% climate neutral, from the grower (including growing the flowers) to the front door.
 These are flowers that make both the people and the planet happy.

 Ambitious Sustainability Plans

 Sustainability is important for bloomon.
 Because there is a short chain from the grower to the consumer, the flowers can be enjoyed for a longer time, which leads to fewer flowers being thrown away and minimises CO2 emissions.
 The environmental impact of a bloomon bouquet is therefore significantly less than a bouquet from a traditional flower supplier.
 In 2020, bloomon took new and proactive steps in sustainability and are the first in the market to offer climate neutral bouquets.
 They hope to inspire the rest of the flower sector to do the same.

 The Start of the Sustainability Journey